AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Invitation.md

 ## `Get Invitation`

-Get an Invitation from Tenant.
+Get an Invitation from tenant.

 ### Request